symptomnavi.ch

 Good to know

-People with cancer experience better and worse times.
-Especially challenging are follow-up visits after cancer treatments or the news that the disease cannot be cured (any more).
-Such news is drastic and can turn lives upside down.
+People with cancer have good days and bad days.
+It can be hard to deal with follow-up visits after cancer treatments or the news that the disease cannot now be cured.
+Such news can be very shocking and can change a life completely.

 Your daily life is also influenced by changing emotions.
-People affected by cancer and those close to them may react with anger, sadness, despair, fear, withdrawal or symptoms of depression.
-They ask themselves many questions to which there are no answers.
+People affected by cancer and those close to them may feel anger, sadness, despair, fear, withdrawal or symptoms of depression.
+They ask themselves many questions but there is often no answer.
 For example: "Why me?

-In all phases of cancer, your quality of life should be at the centre of your concerns.
-Various professionals can help you maintain the best possible quality of life by treating your problems and providing support.
-The recommendations in this flyer are designed to help you manage your emotions more effectively.
+No matter what stage of cancer you're in, your quality of life should be your priority.
+There are many professionals who can help you maintain the best possible quality of life by treating your problems and providing support.
+The recommendations in this flyer can help you to deal with your emotions.

 You feel...